Let's start with a simple quiz. Select only one answer for each question:

 I work best when given ample time to think and create.
 I adore clients who appreciate the artistic charm of a translation well done.
 So yes, if you answered C to both questions, it's very likely our collaboration will be a breeze and a delight.

-Three words encapsulate my vision for the kind of translator I want to be.
+Three words encapsulate my vision for the kind of translator I strive to be.

 Translation, in a sense, is ghostwriting in another language.
 Margaret Sayers Peden compares it to melting and recreating an ice cube.
 “Molecules escape, new molecules are poured in to fill the spaces, but the lines of molding and mending are virtually invisible.”
 As a translator is expected to latch onto the ideas, worldview, and writing style of the original author as seamlessly as possible, neutrality--the ability to strip away preconceived notions and embrace a new authoring identity--is vital.
 To this end, I am continually training myself to become a more perceptive reader of the English language and a more versatile writer in Chinese.

 It can be tempting to reduce the translation process as one of conversion-- there is an input, and then there's an output.
-In goes “113°F,” and out comes “45°C.” Put "green" in column A, and you get 绿色 in column B. However, in the real world, translation is a fluid, thoughtful, and creative process.
+In goes “113°F,” and out comes “45°C.” However, in the real world, translation is a fluid, thoughtful, and creative process.
 I believe the best translation goes beyond word-for-word equivalence and communicates on a deeper, cognitive level.
 It does so by evoking the same mental image as the source text would for a native speaker.
-The phrase "the green-eyed monster," for example, would be 眼红 (red-eyed) for Chinese readers.

 I think about words and the world all the time.

-English has indeed taken me places: Phoenix as a student delegate of cross-cultural communication, Singapore as a Model UN'er, and Prague as a government-sponsored exchange student.
+English has rewarded my dedication and taken me places: Phoenix as a student delegate of cross-cultural communication, Singapore as a Model UN'er, and Prague as a government-sponsored exchange student.
 I harvested from these experiences a childlike fascination with the world, a stubborn faith in humanity, and a painful understanding of still-existing injustices.
-After I earned my B.A. in English, I came to the United States for graduate school and received my Master's degree in Ethics, Peace, and Global Affairs from American University.
+After I earned my B.A. in English from Sichuan International Studies University, I came to the United States for graduate school and received my Master's degree in Ethics, Peace, and Global Affairs from American University.